martin-eden/Embedded-me_AddrsegTools/Readme.md

 Tools for address segment.

 Original concept was _data segment in RAM_ and functions for it.
-Later code was split and now there is only functions for _address segment_.
+Later code was split and now here is only functions for _address segment_.